Débora Alejandra Swistun, Argentina

 Kara holds a Bachelor of Science in Marketing from Pennsylvania State University.
 She has substantial work experience in the field of disaster management for the French Red Cross in Indonesia.
 Her work mainly focused on capacity building for disaster risk reduction.

 Maria Ustinova, Russia

 Maria holds a Master degree in Public Administration from the Higher School of Economics (Moscow, 2006).
-She has worked as a lead expert at the Ministry for Territorial Affairs of Moscow Region and as a teaching assistant at the Faculty of Public Administration of the Higher School of Economics.
+She worked as a lead expert at the Ministry for Territorial Affairs of Moscow Region and as a teaching assistant at the Faculty of Public Administration of the Higher School of Economics.
 She completed Mundus Urbano at the University of Rome Tor Vergata, with an internship at the Transport Division of United Nations Economic Commission for Europe (UNECE) in Geneva, Switzerland.
 She also worked as an expert for ECORYS-UK, evaluating the quality of the Eramus Mundus programmes in different European universities.
-Since 2009 she has become an active member of Erasmus Mundus Students and Alumni Association (EMA), which aims to create international professional and personal network for Erasmus Mundus graduates.
-In 2011 she has been elected as a president of the EMA regional chapter and she has been coordinating alumni integration activities in 13 countries of Eurasian region.
+Since 2009 she became an active member of the Erasmus Mundus Students and Alumni Association (EMA), which aims to create international professional and personal network for Erasmus Mundus graduates.
+In 2011 she was elected as President of the EMA regional chapter and has coordinated alumni integration activities in 13 countries within the Eurasian region.
 Currently she is based in Moscow and works as an international development consultant providing research and related services to UNECE and ICUnet.AG.